-VMware is a California based company founded in 1998 that specializes in providing a platform for the virtualization of IT infrastructure.
+VMware is a California based company founded in 1998 that specializes in providing a platform for the virtualization of IT infrastructure as an alternative to dedicated hosts.
 The company is known worldwide for the vSphere VMware Hypervisor which enables the virtualization of practically any x86 or x64 architecture.
 Since 1998, VMware’s growth has been unprecedented.
 It was acquired by EMC in 2004 (EMC was acquired by Dell in 2016), and since these acquisitions, many more products have been added to the VMware inventory.
 VMware now has a major presence in private data centers, cloud management services, virtualized storage and networking, as well as desktop software.

 Arguably the best-known product by VMware is vSphere. vSphere includes many products, most notably the ESXi hypervisor and the vCenter suite of applications.
 ESXi is an operating system installed on a compatible enterprise-class server.
 ESXi is powered by the VMKernel, which manages the virtual machines allowing them to be created and interacted with.
 The VMKernel directly manages the host I/O between allocated resources and the virtual machines.

 Users can connect directly to an ESXi host IP using the vSphere Web Client and start deploying virtual infrastructure.
 Managing a single host is perfectly acceptable in a lab environment; however, in an enterprise environment, multiple hosts are used with numerous storage and networking components.
 To use many of the licensed enterprise-class features of vSphere, such as cloning servers, vMotion, high availability and DRS, this requires a vCenter server.